 “Duncan Phyfe is one of those rare individuals who possessed the skills of an inspired designer, superb craftsman, and a brilliant entrepreneur.
 A Scottish-born immigrant from humble beginnings, his story exemplifies the American dream,” commented Bayou Bend Collection Curator Michael Brown.

-Organized chronologically, the exhibition presents the cabinetmaker's life and work through drawings, documents, personal possession, and furniture.
-Portraits of his clients, and contemporary depictions of New York City street scenes and domestic interiors, provide a glimpse into Phyfe's milieu.
+Organized chronologically, the exhibition will present the life and work of the noted early 19th-century New York City cabinetmaker through furniture, drawings, documents, personal possessions and furniture.
+Portraits of his clients and contemporary depictions of New York City street scenes and domestic interiors will provide an intimate glimpse into Phyfe’s milieu.

 This exhibition is organized by the Metropolitan Museum of Art and the Museum of Fine Arts, Houston.

 Generous funding is provided by: The Henry Luce Foundation, Inc.; Mr. and Mrs. Meredith J. Long; Bobbie and John Nau; The Vivian L. Smith Foundation; Isla and Tommy Reckling ; and Leslie and Brad Bucher.